agrosskurth/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Andrew Grosskurth

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January, 5th 2018].
+Beginning of challenge starts at: https://www.freecodecamp.org/

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Worked on installing Visual Studio with Xamarin on my desktop, as well as GitHub Desktop and GitHub Shell Created starting plan: To work on and finish the full FreeCodeCamp courses and get certificates in -Front End Development
+-Back End Development
+-Data Visualization(In the future)

 ### R1D2